sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 category: tutorial-transaction-process
 ingress:
-  This guide describes how to create a new transaction process and how to take it into use on the FTW-daily template.
+  This guide describes how to create a new transaction process and how to take it into use on the FTW template.
 published: true
 ---

 ## Create a transaction process

 In this tutorial, we'll create a new transaction process for the CottageDays marketplace.
-It will be a daily booking process in contrast to the default nightly process.
-We make this for demonstration purpose since it might not be a smart move for an actual cottage-rental marketplace.
+It will be a nightly booking process in contrast to the default daily process.

 In addition, we also add a new decline transition for the operator and update the client app so that it uses the new process.

 ### Clone Flex example processes repository

+// TODO: Check where the example process should come from => can't use the flex-default-process because it doesn't have time based bookings!

 Writing _process.edn_ file and email templates from scratch is a bit tedious task.
 We'll make our life a bit easier by cloning Flex example